 Developing a Creative Curriculum

-Developing a creative curriculum says some very important things about a school and how the members of that community, children and adults alike, articulate their ideas about learning and teaching and how they see their school.
-In such a school:
+Developing a creative curriculum says some very important things about a school.
+How the community, children and adults alike, articulate their ideas about learning and teaching, and how they see their school:

 - The leadership is inspirational.

 - The staff are flexible, creative and dynamic and share the vision.

 - The school views the process of learning as a creative act.

 Other features of schools embracing a creative curriculum include the development of learning based collaborative approaches.
 And the examination of ways to achieve the co-construction of enquiry based learning.
 LVT is a tool that can contribute considerably to this.
 It gives students a setting to produce considerations combined with a methods for articulating and sharing thoughts visually.
 Fundamentally, LVT at that point enables students to take a look at the relationship between these ideas, which brings about giving a genuine chance for new understandings to happen.

 “A very flexible tool which could be used in a variety of aspects in school.”